drueppela/zigbee2mqtt.io/docs/devices/ZG-204ZM.md

 * `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
 The value must be a number.

+## Pairing
+To pair the device to your coordinator, you need to hold the button above the batteries for around 5 seconds.
+The indicator LED will start blinking and the device will enter pairing mode.

+If you are having issues during pairing, click the button every few seconds to keep the sensor alive.
+Sometimes it can take a while.

 ## Exposes